As it happened: Lead with Love France

 No, I am definitely a human, rooted on Earth, even more so now that I am seated at a long, elegant table lit by candle lights and enjoying a delicious lunch cooked with yummy veggies from the farm.
 They come from Les Loups Bio, a small local farm dedicated to growing organic vegetables and preserving a way of life where man and nature live in harmony.

-Her owner, Celine, is here to speak about her job.
+The farm owner, Celine, is here to speak about her job.
 She took over her father’s farm together with her brother a few years ago.
 Together, they grow and distribute rare seeds in order to encourage the diversity of agricultural crops threatened under the influence of big crop seeds companies.

 Authenticity, gratitude, patience, roots and anchoring: really, what she says to us has a lot in common with yoga.